github/site-policy/Policies/github-terms-of-service.md

 Some Accounts may have private repositories, which allow the User to control access to Content.

 #### 2. Confidentiality of Private Repositories
 GitHub considers the contents of private repositories to be confidential to you.
+GitHub will protect the contents of private repositories from unauthorized:

+- use,
+- access, &nbsp;&nbsp;&nbsp;&nbsp;*OR*
+- disclosure

-GitHub will protect the contents of private repositories from unauthorized use, access, or disclosure in the same manner that we would use to protect our own confidential information of a similar nature and in no event with less than a reasonable degree of care.
+in the same manner that we would use to protect our own confidential information of a similar nature.
+In no event shall it be with less than a reasonable degree of care.

 #### 3. Access
 <TABLE>
  <TR>
-   <TD VALIGN="TOP">You want to know one/some/all situation(s) in which GitHub employees may access the content of your private repositories</TD>
+   <TD VALIGN="TOP">You want information on one/some/all situation(s) in which GitHub employees may access the content of your private repositories</TD>
    <TD VALIGN="TOP">
     <details>
       <summary open="false">:collapsible:</summary><BR>